 2. Jersey Zoo

-Established by naturalist Gerald Durrell in 1959, Jersey Zoo was a game-changer as the first ever conversation-themed park.
+Established by naturalist Gerald Durrell in 1959, Jersey Zoo was a game-changer as the first ever conservation-themed park.
 Today, this lush attraction is home to a wide range of creatures, from orangutans and bears to flamingos and tortoises.
 You can easily spend several hours ambling through the 32-acre complex, listening to keepers talking about the animals and even having a go at feeding them.

 3. Jersey War Tunnels